Get an introduction to Spring Boot. Learn framework features and basic concepts in detail and understand the benefits of Using Spring Boot.

 Why Spring Boot?

 We are in cloud computing, where we love to focus on the core business and save time and cost.
-Thus, we delegate the logistics to the expert service providers—for Example, Cloud or various ‘as a service tool.
+Thus, we delegate the logistics to the expert service providers—for Example, Cloud or various ‘as-a-service tools.

 Similarly, the services or micro-services are developed and maintained agilely.
 That is why we want them to be lightweight and focused.
 Therefore, we love using Spring Boot.
 Applications can freely focus on the business while Spring Boot takes care of the rest.